 Oftentimes, RF cables are used in military applications and need to meet special requirements.
 Allied Wire and Cable was approached by the military to design a custom RF cable for an application that was used to help soldiers detect IEDs.

 In this application, the RF cable would run from a device encased in the soldiers’ helmets and then down through their uniforms.
-Since the RF cable was getting worn by soldiers in demanding environments, it needed to be small, lightweight, and flexible, as well as abrasion and moisture resistant.
-Not only did this cable use radio frequency connectors, but signal and data cables also needed to be included in the custom composite construction.
+Since the RF cable was getting worn by soldiers in demanding environments, it needed to be small, lightweight, and abrasion and moisture resistant.
+Unlike other semi-rigid coax cables, this custom cable needed to be extremely flexible.
+Not only did this 50-ohm cable use radio frequency connectors, but signal and data cables also needed to be included.
+Because of this, we knew this application required a custom coaxial cable assembly.